kerinb/CS4400-Distributed-File-Server---Internet-Applcations/README.md

 ### Breandan Kerin - B.A.I, Computer Engineering, Trinity College Dublin - 14310166 ###

 This project was completed as part of my module, CS4400 - Internet Applications in Trinity College Dublin (TCD).
-The aim of this project was to implement a Distributed file server, as either an NFS or AFS style server.
+The aim of this project was to implement a Distributed file server, as either an NFS; Network File System, or AFS; Andrew File System style server.
 It also had to have other features implemented, a minimum of four had to be chosen from the following list:

 *    Distributed Transparent File Access - Either AFS or NFS
 *    Security Service